openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 :class: information
 The used profile here is only to show you how to enter data.

-It is not a general good profile or somethind.
+It is not a general good profile or something very well.

 Don't use it!
 :::